Twisted Jacquet modules: a conjecture of D. Prasad: Introduction

 and

 are isomorphisms.
-The results of Minguez and Secherre on the $k_{max}$ functor describe a crucial part of the space of invariants for the first principal congruence subgroup $K(1)$.
-We put together the results of Minguez and Secherre with the results of Moy and Prasad on the compatibility of $I(1)$-invariants with Jacquet modules, to show that the dimension of ${\rm Sp}(\tau)_{N, \psi}$ is equal to $d(d-1)/2$, where $d$ is the dimension of $\tau$.
-Note that $d$ is a factor of $n$.
-It then follows that the dimension of ${\rm St}(\tau)_{N, \psi}$ is $d(d+1)/2$.
-In the case where $d$ is odd, we show that, the $D^\times$-representation ${\rm Sp}(\tau)^{I(1), \psi_0}$ is isomorphic to the exterior square representation.
+The results of Minguez and Secherre in \cite[\S 5.3]{ms14} on the functor $\mathbf{K}$ describe a crucial part of the space of invariants for the first principal congruence subgroup $K(1)$.
+Putting together the results of Minguez and Secherre with the above isomorphisms, we obtain for depth zero $\tau$ that the dimension of ${\rm Sp}(\tau)_{N, \psi}$ is equal to $d(d-1)/2$ where $d$ is the dimension of $\tau$ (see Corollary \ref{dimformulae}).
+Note that Speh representations {\it no} longer support unique Whittaker models when $d>2$.
+In the case where $d$ is odd, we show that the $D^\times$-representation ${\rm Sp}(\tau)_{N, \psi}$ is isomorphic to the exterior square representation (see Proposition \ref{oddcaseprop}).
 The case where $d=2$ is arithmetically more involved and we use some computations on Gauss sums to determine the explicit structure of the twisted Jacquet module of ${\rm Sp}(\tau)$.
-When $n=2$ and $d=2$, we obtain a different proof of the conjecture of Prasad when $\tau$ has depth-zero (see Theorem \ref{explicit_structure}).
+In this context, we generalize Theorem \ref{introthm1} to arbitrary division algebras and obtain a different proof of it in the situation of the quaternionic division algebra (see Theorem \ref{explicitstructure}). \\

-In proving our main results, we obtain a better understanding of the space of $K(1)$-invariants of irreducible non-cuspidal representations of ${\rm GL}_2(D)$.
-Given any irreducible smooth-representation $(\pi, V)$ of ${\rm GL}_2(D)$ with $V^{K(1)}\neq 0$, we observe that $V^{K(1)}$ is a non-trivial representation of $KD^\times$.
-It is natural to ask the action of $D^\times$ on $V^{K(1)}$.
-When $V$ is a depth-zero irreducible non-cuspidal representation, we describe this action of $D^\times$ on $V^{K(1)}$ which is the key to all our results. \\\\ {\it Acknowledgements}: The authors would like to thank Dipendra Prasad for his valuable suggestions and for the proof of Theorem 3.1.
-We also have benefited from the discussions with Guy Henniart and C.S.
-Rajan and we thank them for their suggestions.
+{\it Acknowledgements}: The authors would like to thank Dipendra Prasad for his valuable suggestions and the proof of Theorem 3.1.
+We also have benefited from the discussions with Guy Henniart and C. S. Rajan and we thank them for their suggestions.
+The authors thank the anonymous referee for several useful comments on an earlier version of the paper.
 The first author thanks DST-INSPIRE for the research grant.